-504 3.11.1 ATCA Zone-1
+592 3.11.1 ATCA Zone-1

-- 505 This interface is configured according to the ATCA standard.
-The connections include - dual, redundant -48V power supplies, - hardware address (used to derive MAC/IP addresses for IPbus) - IPMB ports A and B (to the hub modules),
+- 593 This interface is configured according to the ATCA standard.
+The connections include - dual, redundant -48V power supplies, - hardware address (used to derive MAC/IP addresses for IPbus) - IPMB ports A and B (to the Hub modules), - shelf ground, - 598 logic ground. - 599 Fehler!
+Verweisquelle konnte nicht gefunden werden. shows the backplane connections - between the L1Topo and the Hub module, which are located in zones 1 and 2 of the ATCA - backplane.
+See the ATCA specification for further details.

-- shelf ground, - logic ground. - Figure 2 shows the backplane connections between the L1Topo and the Hub module, which - are located in zones 1 and 2 of the ATCA backplane.
-See the ATCA specification for further - 513 details. - 514 3.11.2 ATCA Zone-2 - 515 3.11.2.1 Base Interface - The Base Interface comprises eight differential pairs.
-Four of these are connected to hub slot - one and are used for module control (IPbus), the other four are connected to hub slot two and - are used to interface to the IPMC. - 519 3.11.2.2 Fabric Interface - 520 The Fabric Interface comprises 16 differential signal pairs, eight of which are connected to - 521 hub slot one, and eight of which are connected to hub slot two.
-Those signal pairs connected - to hub slot one are used as follows: - One signal pair is used to receive the TTC "clean" clock of 40.079 MHz. - One signal pair is used to receive decoded TTC commands, plus near real-time signals - such as ROD busy.
+602 3.11.2 ATCA Zone-2

+- 603 3.11.2.1 Base Interface - The Base Interface comprises eight differential pairs.
+Four of these are connected to Hub slot - one and are used for module control (IPbus), the other four are connected to Hub slot two and - are used to interface to the IPMC. - 607 3.11.2.2 Fabric Interface - The Fabric Interface comprises 16 differential signal pairs, eight of which are connected to - Hub slot one, and eight of which are connected to Hub slot two.
+Those signal pairs connected - 610 to Hub slot one are used as follows: - One signal pair is used to receive the TTC "clean" clock of 40.079 MHz. - One signal pair is used to receive decoded TTC commands, plus near real-time signals - such as ROD busy.
 This lane is connected into a multi-Gigabit receiver on the extension - mezzanine.
-The exact protocol is defined by the hub module developers and is - implemented in firmware.
+The exact protocol is defined by the Hub module developers and is - 615 implemented in firmware.
 The link speed does not exceed 10 Gb/s. - Six signal pairs are used to transmit readout data via MGT links.
 The protocol is defined - by the ROD module developers.
-The link speed does not exceed 10 Gb/s.
-Two out of - these six signal pairs are used as receivers in standard ATCA backplanes.
-They are - operated in inverse direction on all L1Calo modules to increase the possible readout - bandwidth.
-These two links are considered spares on L1Topo - The same connectivity is available into hub slot 2.
-For details on backplane use see [1.13].
+The L1Topo data formatting will follow the scheme - accepted for Phase 0 were additional 4 bits were used to describe TOB content.
+The link - speed does not exceed 10 Gb/s.
+Two out of these six signal pairs are used as receivers in - standard ATCA backplanes.
+They are operated in inverse direction on all L1Calo - modules to increase the possible readout bandwidth.
+These two links are considered - spares on L1Topo - The same connectivity is available into Hub slot 2.
+For details on backplane use see [1.14].

-Figure 2.
+Figure 4.
 The ATCA backplane connections between the L1Topo and the Hub module.

-3.11.3 ATCA Zone-3
+ATCA Zone-3

 ATCA Zone-3 houses four optical MPO connectors.
 That allows for up to 288 fibres, carrying data from the feature extractors and muons to L1Topo (see section 3.1).
-These fibres are supported in the L1Topo shelf by a (passive, mechanical) rear transition module (RTM,[1.15]).
+These fibres are supported in the L1Topo shelf by a (passive, mechanical) rear transition module (RTM,[1.16]).
 On the L1Topo side of the connectors, fibre ribbons carry the calorimeter data to MiniPOD receivers, mounted in board.
 The optical connections are made on the insertion of the L1Topo into the shelf, and broken on its extraction.
 Dependent on the requirements, real-time output can possibly be run on otherwise dark fibres (spares).
 However, it is anticipated that real-time optical output connection is rather made via the front panel.